ArpitParashar04/Dividend_Announcement_Effects/Readme.md

 ## License

-Price data sourced from Yahoo Finance via the `yfinance` library.
-Notebook produced as an enhanced academic project; all issues identified in the original baseline ARIMA script have been documented and corrected.
+Price data sourced from Yahoo Finance via the `yfinance` library; all issues identified in the original baseline ARIMA script have been documented and corrected.
 Provided for educational/portfolio purposes.